 00:52:26 mind around it get a grip on it

-00:52:28 but I can't I'm surprised how far we came in terms of understanding the world around us I mean it's soon to be
+00:52:28 but I can't.
+Are you surprised how far we came in terms of understanding the world around us I mean it's seems to be

 00:52:35 absolutely spectacular

-00:52:36 and soon to be no science like forbidden for human beings Well yes I mean maze because of course.
+00:52:36 and there seem to be no signs like forbidden for human beings.
+Well yes I amazed because of course.

-00:52:50 and if you say that there's some gigantic examination There were involved and there's a score of zero
+00:52:50 and if you say that there's some gigantic examination that we are involved in and there's a score of zero

-00:52:57 but clearly not a zero and then there's a score of one hundred in terms of understanding
+00:52:57 and we're clearly not a zero and then there's a score of one hundred in terms of understanding

-00:53:02 and I don't know now whether we're at five hundred ninety five in any of these areas
+00:53:02 and I don't know now whether we're at five or ninety five in any of these areas

 00:53:06 and one of the things about chemistry is that actually the basics of putting together molecules

-00:53:21 When you start talking this all western of basically your designer and what to make right
+00:53:21 When you start talking.
+There is this question of basically you are the designer and what to make right

 00:53:25 and I design where you have the materials that's right you understand the materials